 Mr Deepak-Raj Gupta OAM

-Deepak-Raj is currently a board member at the ACT Cemeteries and Crematoria Authority, Co-Divisional Head of the Australia-India Chamber of Commerce (ACT Chapter), patron of the Canberra India Council Inc, and an honorary life member of the Australia India Business Council (AIBC).
+Deepak-Raj is currently an Adviser to the Chief Minister and to the Minister of Business.
+He is also a board member at the ACT Cemeteries and Crematoria Authority, Co-Divisional Head of the Australia-India Chamber of Commerce (ACT Chapter), patron of the Canberra India Council Inc, and an honorary life member of the Australia India Business Council (AIBC).
 A former member of the ACT Legislative Assembly, Deepak-Raj has also served previously as a president and director of the AIBC, and president of its local ACT chapter.
 Deepak-Raj was named the ACT Multicultural Advocate of the Year by the ACT Government in 2012 and was a recipient of the Community Services Excellence Award at the 2015 India Australia Business and Community Awards.

 Mr Peter Strong